-Some vendors are equipped with electric fans, which can start automatically.
+Vendors are equipped with electric fans which can start automatically.
 These fans are guarded to prevent accidental contact.
 However, removal of guards or other components can leave fan blades exposed and create a physical hazard.

-- Always disconnect power to the vendor before servicing. - 1.
-Always keep protective covers in place. - Always wear hand and eye protection when servicing the vendor. - Always keep hands, hair, loose clothing and tools away from fan blades. - 2.
-Never insert hands or tools into concealed areas. - 3.
+- Always disconnect power to the vendor before servicing. - Always keep protective covers in place. - Always wear hand and eye protection when servicing the vendor. - 4.
+Always keep hands, hair, loose clothing and tools away from fan blades. - 5.
+Never insert hands or tools into concealed areas. - 6.
 Always replace protective covers after service.